sethadams2024/networking-lab-journal/CreatingALAN.md

    <h2> Thinking about security</h2>

    as I plugged the router in, I came to realize why you do not purchase a $20 router, it isn't protected well.
 It has TKIP which stands for Temportal Key Integrity Protocol.

+   for the time being, I disconnected the router and went to switch only.
+   1. connected the switch to the ehternet wall port, the  connected it to the gaming pc
+   2. had trouble getting the right IP.
+So I downloaded ProSAFE Plus Utility and it helped discover the IP, and got to the config page.